Part of castle school education trust

 Deputy Safeguarding Lead

-We aim to provide strong and consistent pastoral care that supports students to be aspirational and ambitious in regards to their future.
+We aim to provide strong and consistent pastoral care that supports students to be aspirational and ambitious in regard to their future.
 The range of support offered in order to remove barriers to learning illustrates our deliberate focus on each student being able to benefit from excellent teaching and achieve their potential.
 Staff are on hand throughout the school day to educate, support, guide and keep students safe.

-If you are worried about your child or another young person
+If you are worried about your child or another young person please contact a member of the Safeguarding Team without delay.

 If you feel that a child is in immediate danger then you must call the police on 999.